-AARP debuted its first-ever consumer product today at the Ideas@50+ conference, currently under way in San Diego.
+AARP debuted its first-ever consumer product at the Ideas@50+ conference in San Diego last month.

 Called RealPad, it’s bigger than a smartphone yet smaller than a laptop computer.
 The tablet was designed with tech-shy people in mind, AARP says, making it easy for them to keep in touch with family and friends — including their grandkids, for whom the art of letter writing is often a lost cause.